MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/France/how-to-open-a-new-fiscal-year-duplicate.md

     ms.author: sgroespe

 ---
-# How to: Open a New Fiscal Year-duplicate
+# How to: Open a New Fiscal Year
 Before you can post in a fiscal year, you must open the fiscal year and define its accounting periods.

 ### To open a new fiscal year